wacncontent/CustomizeTool/removeCommentOutput2/articles/resource-group-using-tags.md

 - You can apply restrictions and conventions across your subscription with customized policies.
 The policy you define could require that a particular tag be set for all resources.
 For more information, see [Use Policy to manage resources and control access](/documentation/articles/resource-manager-policy).
 - For an introduction to using Azure PowerShell when deploying resources, see [Using Azure PowerShell with Azure Resource Manager](/documentation/articles/powershell-azure-resource-manager).
 - For an introduction to using Azure CLI when deploying resources, see [Using the Azure CLI for Mac, Linux, and Windows with Azure Resource Management](/documentation/articles/xplat-cli-azure-resource-manager).
-- For an introduction to using the preview portal, see [Using the Azure preview portal to manage your Azure resources](/documentation/articles/resource-group-portal)
+- For an introduction to using the portal, see [Using the Azure Management Portal to manage your Azure resources](/documentation/articles/resource-group-portal)